tldr-pages/tldr/pages/common/cmake.md

 `cmake {{path/to/project_directory}} -D {{CMAKE_BUILD_TYPE=Release}}`

-- Build artifacts with the generated recipe in `build_directory`:
+- Use a generated recipe in a given directory to build artifacts:

 `cmake --build {{path/to/build_directory}}`